KirinDenis/owlos/README.md

 # How to build:
 1. install PlatformIO
-2. install COM port drivers for your ESP32
+2. install COM port drivers for your board
 3. in PlatformIO open OWLOS workspace
 4. setup your build configuration in config.h file
-5. build and upload OWLOS firmware to your ESP32 board
+5. build and upload OWLOS firmware to your board

 ### Special thanks to:
 - [PlatformIO IDE](https://platformio.org/)